catheg88/ping_thing/README.md

 PingThing is a messaging app with a single page React / Redux frontend and a Rails 5 backend.

-Here are some ways it's cool:
+Here are some ways it's cooler than it looks:
 * React Redux frontend runs in a single static page served by the Rails backend.
 The frontend sends and receives data through a Rails JSON API
 * Data is stored in the client Redux state once it's been fetched, minimizing unnecessary database queries
 * Clean data model that scales well.
 Database indexes for fast lookups and validations.
 No silly nonsense like duplicating conversation/message records for each user, storing message recipient IDs in an array and trying to use them for lookups, etc.
 * Real-time updates to receive messages using Pusher
+  *

 # Installation
 This app was built using